jrpool/learning-os-software/design-guide/craft-repos.md

 # Craft Repositories

-Craft repositories are owned by the [GuildCrafts](https://github.com/GuildCrafts/) organization and are named after the craft that they focus on.
+Craft repositories are owned by the [GuildCrafts][guildcrafts-org] organization and are named after the craft that they focus on.

-For example, the craft of "Web Development with JavaScript" is stored in the craft repo [web-development-js](https://github.com/GuildCrafts/web-development-js).
+For example, the craft of "Web Development with JavaScript" is stored in the craft repo [web-development-js][web-dev-js-repo].

 Each craft repository should follow a consistent file structure and repo metadata (issues, labels, milestones, etc.) patterns.

 This document is a guide for setting up and managing craft repositories.

-_Note: language here conforms to [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) standards._
+_Note: language here conforms to [RFC 2119][rfc-2119] standards._

 ## File Structure